Department of Speech Communication

 - If at any time you find yourself confused or have questions, especially in terms of the writing assignments, please ask me (either in class or in private) for help.
 One person's question may help countless others in class.
 If you can't meet me during my office hours, we can probably find another time.

 - Please speak with me confidentially if you have a disabling condition that may require some accommodation in class.
 I'm here to help.

 Attendance is mandatory.
 The Brooklyn College Bulletin states that "Students are expected to attend all scheduled sessions of every class for which they register.
 Students late for class may be excluded from the room.
 An instructor may consider attendance and class participation in determining course grade."
-While I am unlikely to lock the door, I will take account of missed class time in computing grades.
-You should not, as a general note, ask me for "permission" to miss class.
-While I will try to be understanding of documented emergencies, the basic reality (which has more to do with your ability to learn when you aren't in class than anything else) is that absences make your grade grow smaller.
+While I am unlikely to lock the door and don't grade attendance directly, I will indirectly take account of missed class time in computing grades.
+You should not, as a general note, ask me for "permission" to miss class and I don't need an explanation.
+I will always try to be understanding of documented emergencies, but the basic reality (which has more to do with your ability to learn when you aren't in class than anything else) is that absences make your grade grow smaller.

 In order to receive disability-related academic accommodations, students must first be registered with the Center for Student Disability Services.
 Students who have a documented disability, or suspect they may have a disability, are invited to set an appointment with the Director of the Center for Student Disability Services in 138 Roosevelt Hall.
 If you have already registered with the Center for Student Disability Services please provide me with the course accommodation form and discuss your specific accommodation with me.

 Religious policy statement